Gold Digger · An Essay · Screwcap Games

 Earned Conviction

 A newcomer dropped into a live market does not arrive empty-handed.
-They arrive with opinions — assembled from headlines, forum sentiment, and the confident voice of whichever commentator they last heard.
-What they lack is any record of whether those opinions survive contact with outcomes.
-The premise of Gold Digger is that this gap between holding a view and having tested it is the single most expensive thing in a trader's early career, and that it can be closed cheaply, before real capital is ever at risk.
+They arrive armed — with opinions assembled from headlines, the collective mood of a forum, and whichever commentator sounded most certain at two in the morning.
+What they conspicuously lack is any record of whether those opinions survive contact with an outcome.
+The wager behind Gold Digger is that the gap between holding a view and having tested one is the most expensive thing in a young trader's life, and — happily — the only expensive thing on the list you can close for free, before a dollar is at risk.

 §2 Description versus experience

-Decision researchers have long known that people make systematically different choices about risk depending on how they came to know the odds.
-When probabilities are handed over as descriptions — a number, a forecast, a brochure — people tend to overweight rare events.
-When the same probabilities must instead be learned by living through outcomes one at a time, people tend to underweight those rare events.
-The foundational demonstration is Hertwig, Barron, Weber & Erev (2004), with the broader synthesis in Hertwig & Erev (2009).
-The phenomenon is robust enough to be called, plainly, the description–experience gap.
+Decision researchers have known for decades that people make systematically different bets depending on how they learned the odds.
+Hand someone the probabilities as a description — a number, a forecast, a glossy brochure — and they overweight rare events.
+Make them learn the same odds the hard way, one lived outcome at a time, and they underweight those rare events instead.
+The founding demonstration is Hertwig, Barron, Weber & Erev (2004), with the broader synthesis in Hertwig & Erev (2009).
+It replicates well enough to have earned a blunt name: the description–experience gap.

-A player reasoning from today's headlines is making a decision from description.
-A player who has traded through a regime has made a decision from experience.
-The two produce different traders.
+A player reasoning from this morning's headlines is deciding from description.
+A player who has traded through a regime is deciding from experience.
+They are not the same trader, and only one of them is dangerous to bet against.

-This is the academic skeleton of the "unearned position."
-The new player in the live present is, definitionally, deciding from description.
-The player who has sat inside a market regime — felt a thesis form, watched it tested, taken the loss when it failed — has converted that same information into experience.
-Designing the onboarding so that a player's first encounters with risk are experiential is therefore not a stylistic preference; it changes the cognitive representation the player builds of how markets behave.
+This is the academic skeleton inside the phrase "unearned position."
+The newcomer in the live present is, by definition, deciding from description — the brochure version of risk.
+The player who has sat inside a market regime, felt a thesis form, watched it get tested, and eaten the loss when it failed, has metabolised the same information into experience.
+So designing the onboarding such that a player's first brushes with risk are experiential is not a matter of taste.
+It changes the mental model they build of how markets actually behave — and the model, not the opinion, is the thing they keep.

-Experience, however, is not automatically educational.
-Whether practice produces genuine skill or merely confident error depends on the structure of the feedback.
-Robin Hogarth's distinction between kind and wicked learning environments (Hogarth, 2001; Hogarth, Lejarraga & Soyer, 2015) is the pivotal idea.
-In a kind environment, feedback is accurate, plentiful, and tightly linked to the action that produced it — chess is the canonical example.
-In a wicked environment, the rules drift, patterns do not cleanly repeat, and feedback may be delayed, noisy, or actively misleading.
+Here is the catch that ruins most "learn by doing" pitches: experience is not automatically educational.
+Whether practice yields genuine skill or merely well-upholstered error depends entirely on the structure of the feedback.
+Robin Hogarth's distinction between kind and wicked learning environments (Hogarth, 2001; Hogarth, Lejarraga & Soyer, 2015) is the load-bearing idea.
+In a kind environment, feedback is accurate, plentiful, and tied tightly to the action that produced it; chess is the patron saint.
+In a wicked one, the rules drift, the patterns refuse to repeat, and the feedback arrives late, noisy, or grinning and lying to your face.

-Markets are the textbook wicked environment, which is precisely why experience in them so often teaches the wrong lesson.
-Hogarth's favourite illustration is a celebrated physician who could "diagnose" typhoid by palpating patients' tongues — and was simply spreading it with his hands, his run of confirmations teaching him the worst possible lesson.
-Kahneman & Klein (2009) reach the same conclusion from the opposite tradition: the quality of an intuitive judgment depends on the predictability of the environment and the learner's opportunity to grasp its regularities.
-Give someone repetitions in a wicked environment and you do not manufacture an expert; you manufacture someone who is wrong with conviction.
+Markets are the textbook wicked environment, which is precisely why experience in them so reliably teaches the wrong lesson.
+Hogarth's favourite example deserves to be read twice: a celebrated nineteenth-century physician who could "diagnose" typhoid by palpating patients' tongues — and was, of course, simply spreading it with his hands.
+Every fresh case "confirmed" his gift.
+His run of successes was teaching him, with perfect feedback, the single worst lesson available.
+Kahneman & Klein (2009) arrive at the same place from the opposite tradition: an intuition is only as trustworthy as the environment is predictable and the learner's chance to grasp its regularities.
+Hand someone repetitions in a wicked environment and you do not produce an expert.
+You produce a person who is wrong at volume, and proud.

-Naïve historical replay can look kind while staying wicked.
-If the player recognises the period, they recall an answer rather than make a call.
-A single replayed path teaches one realised outcome, not the distribution of outcomes that could have occurred.
-And paper money never bleeds, so the emotional half of the lesson is absent.
-Built carelessly, history-first onboarding becomes a confidence factory.
+Naïve historical replay can look kind while remaining thoroughly wicked.
+If the player recognises the period, they recall an answer instead of making a call.
+A single replayed path teaches one realised outcome, not the distribution of things that could have happened.
+And paper money never bleeds, so the emotional half of the lesson — the half that actually sticks — is simply missing.
+Build history-first onboarding carelessly and you have not made a teacher.
+You have built a confidence factory, and confidence is the one commodity markets are happy to short.

-The encouraging finding is that kindness can be engineered.
-Hogarth & Soyer (2011) showed that letting people experience sequentially simulated outcomes converts an opaque, easily-misread description into kind experience — which is close to a literal specification for the mechanic Gold Digger is built around.
-Their later book, The Myth of Experience (2020), supplies the cautionary bookend: unstructured experience misleads at least as often as it instructs.
+The cheering news is that kindness can be engineered; it does not have to be hoped for.
+Hogarth & Soyer (2011) showed that letting people experience sequentially simulated outcomes turns an opaque, easily-misread description into kind experience — which reads less like a finding and more like a build spec for the mechanic Gold Digger is wrapped around.
+Their later book, The Myth of Experience (2020), supplies the bookend nobody wants on the poster: unstructured experience misleads at least as often as it instructs.
+So we treat three safeguards as non-negotiable, in the load-bearing sense, not the marketing one.

 1 · Anonymise the scenario

-During play, the historical period's identity — its date and, where feasible, its instrument labels — is withheld and revealed only after the verdict.
-A player who knows they are inside the 2008 unwind is testing memory, not judgment.
-Revealing the market one observation at a time is the same device that makes professional bar-replay tools effective: it removes hindsight by letting the past unfold as if it were live.
+While you play, the period's identity — its date, and where feasible its instrument labels — is withheld, and revealed only after the verdict is locked.
+A player who knows they are inside the 2008 unwind is testing their memory, not their judgment, and memory is a much easier exam.
+Revealing the market one observation at a time is the same trick that makes professional bar-replay tools work: it confiscates hindsight by forcing the past to unfold as if it were, inconveniently, the present.

 2 · Score calibration, not luck

-Because a wicked single-outcome path can reward bad decisions and punish good ones, the headline metric is not profit-and-loss but calibration: did the player's stated confidence match their realised hit-rate?
-This is operationalised with a Brier-style score (Brier, 1950), the standard measure for probabilistic forecasts.
-Rewarding well-justified decisions rather than lucky ones is exactly how a wicked domain is made kind.
+Because a single wicked path will cheerfully reward a terrible decision and punish a brilliant one, the headline number is not profit-and-loss but calibration: did your stated confidence actually match your hit-rate?
+We operationalise it with a Brier-style score (Brier, 1950), the long-standing measure for probabilistic forecasts.
+Rewarding the well-justified call over the lucky one is the entire trick by which a wicked domain is dragged, complaining, into kindness.

 3 · Teach the distribution, not the path

-Where possible, the same setup is presented with more than one plausible continuation, and every debrief frames the result as "what happened, and what could reasonably have happened."
-It is the cheapest available insurance against hindsight-fuelled overconfidence.
+Where we can, the same setup is shown with more than one plausible continuation, and every debrief is framed as "here is what happened — and here is what could just as reasonably have happened instead."
+It is the cheapest insurance policy available against the very human conviction that whatever did occur was always obviously going to.

-The moment-to-moment loop the player runs is borrowed, deliberately, from military aviation.
-The OODA loop — Observe, Orient, Decide, Act — was developed by USAF Colonel John Boyd to describe how a pilot prevails not through superior hardware but through cycling decisions faster and more coherently than an adversary (Boyd, 1996; for the authoritative treatment, Osinga, 2007).
-Crucially, Boyd's own model is not a tidy four-box circle: Orientation is the load-bearing step, the point at which observations are weighed against everything the decision-maker already knows.
-Without orientation, data means nothing.
+The moment-to-moment loop a player runs is lifted, without apology, from military aviation.
+The OODA loop — Observe, Orient, Decide, Act — was developed by USAF Colonel John Boyd to explain how a fighter pilot wins not through better hardware but by cycling decisions faster and more coherently than the other aircraft (Boyd, 1996; for the serious treatment, Osinga, 2007).
+The detail everyone skips: Boyd's own model is not a tidy four-box carousel.
+Orientation is the step that does the work — the instant where raw observation is weighed against everything you already carry.
+Without it, data is just weather.

 The first scenario is paced for orientation, not speed.
-You watch the market move before you are asked to move with it.
+You are made to watch the market move before anyone lets you move with it.

-This shapes the onboarding directly.
-A player's first session is a synthetic, fictional scenario — no real history to recognise, no capital to lose — paced slowly so the loop can be learned one stage at a time.
-They observe the feed and the price action; they orient with scaffolding that explains how a move in the dollar or in real yields bears on the metal; they decide on a direction and a confidence; they act, and the clock runs.
-Then the loop repeats, tightening with each pass as the scaffolding falls away and the verdict window shrinks.
-Only once the loop is internalised does the player reach the fork: historical rounds (anonymised) or the live present.
+This drives the onboarding directly.
+A player's first session is a synthetic, invented scenario — no real history to recognise, no capital to lose — paced deliberately slowly so the loop can be learned one stage at a time.
+You observe the feed and the price action; you orient with scaffolding that explains how a move in the dollar or in real yields actually bears on the metal; you decide a direction and, crucially, a confidence; you act, and the clock runs.
+Then the loop comes round again, tightening each pass as the scaffolding quietly falls away and the verdict window narrows.
+Only once the loop is in the hand does the player reach the fork: historical rounds, anonymised, or the live present, consequences included.

 §6 The training ladder

-The progression — synthetic → anonymised historical → live present — mirrors how serious practitioners actually train, and why.
-Deliberate practice theory (Ericsson, Krampe & Tesch-Römer, 1993) holds that skill is built through focused repetition at the edge of current ability with immediate feedback; historical replay is uniquely suited to this because it compresses reps, letting a player run dozens of regime-snippets in a sitting rather than waiting months for them to occur.
-We note the literature is contested — a large replication found the effect of practice real but smaller than originally claimed (Macnamara & Maitra, 2019) — which is itself a reason to pair reps with the calibration scoring above rather than rewarding volume alone.
+The progression — synthetic → anonymised historical → live present — mirrors how serious practitioners actually build a craft, and for the same reason.
+Deliberate-practice theory (Ericsson, Krampe & Tesch-Römer, 1993) holds that skill is forged through focused repetition at the edge of current ability with immediate feedback, and historical replay is almost unfairly well-suited to this: it compresses the reps, letting a player run dozens of regime-snippets in an afternoon rather than waiting a decade for them to politely recur.
+We will note, against our own interest, that the literature is contested — a large replication found the effect of practice real but distinctly smaller than the original headline (Macnamara & Maitra, 2019) — which is itself a fine argument for pairing the reps with calibration scoring rather than rewarding sheer volume, the trader's favourite vanity metric.

-The final rung is treated with deliberate honesty.
-Graduating to the present does not merely add recency; it adds consequence — the one ingredient a simulation structurally cannot supply.
-We say so plainly, because a training ladder that pretends the sim is the real thing teaches its own unearned confidence.
+The final rung we handle with conspicuous honesty.
+Graduating to the present does not just add recency; it adds consequence — the one ingredient no simulation can supply, no matter how good the felt looks.
+We say so out loud, because a training ladder that pretends the sim is the real thing has merely taught a more sophisticated species of unearned confidence, and we already covered why those keep losing.

-Every call a player makes is logged immutably — no edits, no quiet deletions — because the integrity of the record is the product.
-From that record we surface accuracy by market and by regime, confidence calibration over time, and the conditions under which a player's judgment holds or breaks.
-The leaderboard built on these records is deliberately public and free, not gated behind the subscription.
-A visible, competitive, shareable record is the engine of return play and word-of-mouth; the paid tier instead unlocks analytical depth — the laboratory, not the scoreboard.
-Gating the social hook would suppress the very behaviour the product depends on.
+Every call a player makes is logged immutably — no edits, no quiet deletions, no flattering revisions after the fact — because the integrity of the record is the product, and an editable track record is just a diary with good PR.
+From that record we surface accuracy by market and by regime, confidence calibration over time, and the precise conditions under which a player's judgment holds or quietly falls apart.
+The leaderboard built on those records is, deliberately, public and free — not sealed behind the subscription.
+A visible, competitive, shareable record is the engine of return play and word-of-mouth; the paid tier sells analytical depth — the laboratory, not the scoreboard.
+We argue the full case for that inversion in the companion essay, The Free Leaderboard Paradox; the short version is that gating the social hook strangles the exact behaviour the product runs on.

 |---|---|

-We are candid about the ceiling of this approach.
-A simulation cannot reproduce slippage, real liquidity, fees, or — most of all — the behaviour-altering pressure of real money, and a strong record inside the trainer is not evidence of a live edge.
-Gold Digger is an educational, simulated environment; it is not financial advice and is not a brokerage.
+We are candid about the ceiling, partly from principle and partly because pretending otherwise is how people end up suing you.
+A simulation cannot reproduce slippage, real liquidity, fees, or — the big one — the way real money rearranges your nervous system; and a glittering record inside the trainer is emphatically not proof of a live edge.
+Gold Digger is an educational, simulated environment.
+It is not financial advice and it is not a brokerage.
 Market data shown in the live mode is delayed.
-Where the trainer later links out to real platforms, those links exist to let a trained player take an earned next step, not to manufacture one.
-The point of the whole apparatus is to make a player's conviction earned — and to be honest about exactly how far that earning goes.
+Where the trainer eventually links out to real platforms, those links exist so a trained player can take an earned next step — not so we can manufacture one and call it graduation.
+The entire point of this apparatus is to make a player's conviction earned, and then to be unfashionably honest about precisely how far "earned" gets you.

 §9 Data & community resources

-The trainer draws on public data and public discourse.
-Sources are listed here in full and linked directly, in the spirit of attribution.
+The trainer stands on public data and public argument.
+Sources are listed in full and linked directly, in the spirit of attribution and the absence of pretence that any of this was conjured from a private genius.

 Market & macro data